 (3)speciestab (species1 | species2 | species similarity measure1 | species similarity measure2): measures sequence similarity of species according to several criteria (e.g. distance based, for example, average percent identity of protein sequences, or through parsimony).
 Which similarity measure will work the best can be determined in the course of learning the coefficients of our Species Combining Rule.

 Machine Learning: Now, to predict an edge between g1 and g2 in a data-poor target species t, we will combine evidence from edges in one or more data-rich source species s1, s2, …, as well as evidence from any experiments conducted in the data-poor target species t itself.
 The basic machine learning method will be Linear Regression and Regression Trees, with a penalty for complexity.
-For the sake of performance and robustness to noise, we will use one of the following three machine learning approaches:
+To achieve high performance and good robustness to noise, we will use one of the following three machine learning approaches:

 1. Random Forests [Breiman 2001 Machine learning, Huynh-Thu 2010 PloS One] Random forests are ensembles of decision trees which are constructed from random subsets of the data.
 They're fast to train, easy to parallelize, and perform extremely well.